A lot of people underestimate the usefulness of apps for learning Portuguese, and this is understandable.

-Perhaps the best part about using apps to increase your vocabulary is that they can do things that you couldn’t do with pen and paper.
-With spaced repetition systems (SRS), you can review words periodically – the easier the word is for you, the less often you’ll be asked to review it.
-Similarly, the more you struggle, the more often you’ll see that word.
+Perhaps the best part about using apps to increase your vocabulary is that they can do things that you couldn’t easily do with pen and paper.
+Spaced repetition systems (SRS), for example, make study time more efficient: the easier a word is for you, the less often you’ll be asked to review it and vice versa.
+This is something to look for in a quality flashcard app.

 Memrise is another insanely popular app.
-While the content is organized into courses, and can actually cover a wide variety of material, including grammar, it’s really most useful as a way to increase your vocabulary.
-Memrise is essentially a gamified flashcard system which uses spaced repetition to make help you remember words before you forget them.
+While the content is organized into courses, and can actually cover a wide variety of material, it’s most useful for building vocabulary.
+It’s essentially a gamified flashcard system that uses spaced repetition to make help you commit new words to long-term memory.

-There are tons of different courses to choose from; some made by Memrise and others are user-created.
-Because of this, the quality and content included can vary quite a bit depending on the course.
-You’ll find courses about a variety of topics (body parts, dirty words, conjugations, among many more).
-Although there’ a premium version, most users will find more than enough value in the free version of Memrise.
+There are tons of different courses to choose from, both official Memrise courses and those created by users.
+Because of this, the quality and content can vary quite a bit from course to course.
+There is a premium version, but most users will find more than enough value in the free version of Memrise.
 Read the full review of Memrise.

-Anki is similar to Memrise in that they both are essentially flashcard apps.
+Anki is similar to Memrise in that they’re both essentially flashcard apps.
 While they can both be used to learn just about anything, they’re most commonly used to memorize new words.
-Where Memrise is very welcoming to newcomers, Anki is much more suitable for veteran language learners looking to customize their learning experience a bit more.
+Where Memrise is very welcoming to newcomers, Anki appeals more to the veteran language learner looking to customize their learning experience.

-Anki isn’t as sleek but you can make you can make it do pretty much anything you’d want a flashcard app to do.
-It’s completely free except on itunes, where it’ll cost $25 to download. iPhone users who don’t feel like spending that money can still use it for free from a mobile browser though.
+Anki isn’t known for its sleekness, but you can make it do pretty much anything you’d want a flashcard app to do.
+It’s free everywhere except on iTunes, where it’ll cost $25 to download (iPhone users can still use it for free in a mobile browser).
 Anki also has quite a few shared decks for learning Portuguese that you can import and use.

 This popular dictionary and translator app makes it easy to look up words and find example sentences.
-It’s got some cool features like the ability to create flashcards from the words that you look up and could be a good tool for anyone learning Portuguese for a short trip.
+It’s got some cool features like the ability to create flashcards from the words you look up and could be a good tool for anyone learning Portuguese for a short trip.

 The Ascendo dictionary is fairly similar to Bravolol’s but also has a phrasebook, verb conjugations, and vocabulary quizzes.
 Unfortunately, it’s only available in Brazilian Portuguese.

-Apps to improve your listening and speaking skills
+Apps to improve your listening and Reading skills

 Audible is Amazon’s audiobook service.
 You can find audiobooks narrated in Portuguese from authors like Paulo Coelho, as well as audiobooks specifically made for learning Portuguese.
 You’ll find lessons from Michel Thomas, Pimsleur, PortuguesePod101, and a bunch more.
 You can also get two free ebooks if you sign up for a 30-day trial.